hknerts/Technical-Assessment/README.md

 echo "COMPLETED GATHER STATS $OUTPUT";
 ```
 **6-) How would you go about showing non-printable characters in a text file ?**
+We can use 'cat' with '-v' option for non-printable characters.
+For example :
 ```json
 cat -v example.txt
 ```